webplatform/docs/html/elements/menu/index.md

 {{Summary_Section|The '''menu''' element represents information as a list of items or commands.}}
 {{Markup_Element
 |DOM_interface=dom/HTMLMenuElement
-|Content====Usage===

-The menu element is used to define a list as a menu of commands.
+|Content=The menu element is used to define a list as a menu of commands.
 The menu element has two specific attributes as well as can accept global and event attributes in HTML.

+The '''menu''' element is currently unsupported by major browsers.

 ===Attributes===